About the CCC

 Morning Individual Exam

-The morning test is designed to progress from fairly straight forward questions to quite challenging problems.
+The morning exam is designed to progress from fairly straight forward questions to quite challenging problems.
 The first ten questions will cover general knowledge of the AP Calculus AB topics.
 The second ten questions will be more conceptual and may require combining knowledge from several areas of calculus.
 The next set of 10 questions will be “tricky,“ i.e., will have some twist needing a deeper understanding of calculus.
 The last ten questions will be the most challenging.
 There will be five multiple choice answers for each question, including the choice of “none of the above.”

 Each individual test score will equal the number of correct responses minus one fourth the number of incorrect responses.
 A question that is not answered will neither contribute nor subtract from the exam score.